vibetrace/api/README.markdown

 2. `201 Created` - returned by succesfull POST requests.
 3. `204 No Content` - returned by successfull DELETE requests to show that the resource is now deleted.
 4. `400 Bad Request` - returned when a request is badly formatted or has incorrect parameters.
-5. `401 Unauthorized` - returned by all http methods when auth credentials are missing, are wrong or access to the specified resource is forbidden.
+5. `401 Unauthorized` - returned by all http methods when auth credentials are missing or are wrong.
+6. `403 Forbidden` - returned by all http methods when the client is authenticated but he does not have access to the requested resource.
-6. `404 Not Found` - returned by all http methods when the resource specified by URI does not exist.
+6. `404 Not Found` - returned by all http methods when the resource specified in the URI does not exist.
 7. `500 Internal Server Error` - returned by all http methods when an error has occured on Vibetrace servers.
 Please report these errors back to up at [support@vibetrace.com](mailto:support@vibetrace.com)

 Auth